Welcome to the Encino Farmers Market!

 What’s in Season?

-• Spring: Sweet cherries, apricots, strawberries, early peaches, blackberries, asparagus, artichokes, green beans, peas, and potatoes.
+• Spring: Sweet cherries, apricots, strawberries, peaches, blackberries, asparagus, artichokes, green beans, peas, and potatoes.

 • Summer: Raspberries, stone fruit, grapes, figs, melons, pears, peppers, cucumbers, corn, eggplant, and summer squash.